Online Sunshine Logo

 446.71 Everglades Restoration Agricultural Community Employment Training Program.

-(1) The Department of Economic Opportunity, in cooperation with the state board as defined in s.
-445.002, shall establish the Everglades Restoration Agricultural Community Employment Training Program within the Department of Economic Opportunity.
-The Department of Economic Opportunity shall use funds appropriated to the program by the Legislature to provide grants to stimulate and support training and employment programs that seek to match persons who complete such training programs to nonagricultural employment opportunities in areas of high agricultural unemployment, and to provide other training, educational, and information services necessary to stimulate the creation of jobs in the areas of high agricultural unemployment.
-In determining whether to provide funds to a particular program, the Department of Economic Opportunity shall consider the location of the program in proximity to the program’s intended participants.
+(1) The Department of Commerce, in cooperation with the state board as defined in s.
+445.002, shall establish the Everglades Restoration Agricultural Community Employment Training Program within the Department of Commerce.
+The Department of Commerce shall use funds appropriated to the program by the Legislature to provide grants to stimulate and support training and employment programs that seek to match persons who complete such training programs to nonagricultural employment opportunities in areas of high agricultural unemployment, and to provide other training, educational, and information services necessary to stimulate the creation of jobs in the areas of high agricultural unemployment.
+In determining whether to provide funds to a particular program, the Department of Commerce shall consider the location of the program in proximity to the program’s intended participants.

 (2) The Legislature supports projects that improve the economy in the Everglades Agricultural Area.
 In recognition of the employment opportunities and economic development generated by new and expanding industries in the area, such as the Airglades Airport in Hendry County and the development of an inland port in Palm Beach County, the Legislature finds that training the citizens of the state to fill the needs of these industries significantly enhances the economic viability of the region.